-Neoenergia has as one of its values adherence to Ethical Principles guiding its conduct and that of its employees, based on integrity and compliance with the Brazilian legislation and the best business practices.
-Additionally, the company requires that its suppliers of goods and services adopt integrity and adhere to the principles supported by the company in its Code of Ethics and Integrity Policies.
+Neoenergia has as one of its values the adoption of Ethical Principles, guiding its conduct and that of its employees based on the integrity and compliance with the Brazilian legislation and the best business practices.
+Additionally, the company requires that its suppliers of goods and services adopt integrity and adherence to the principles supported by the company in its Code of Ethics and Integrity Policies.

-To achieve its goals, Neoenergia conducted a series of initiatives under its Integrity Program approved by the Board of Directors, in line with Brazil’s anticorruption laws.
-These initiatives involve all the group companies.
+To achieve its goals, Neoenergia conducted a series of initiatives involving all the group companies.
+These initiatives was based on its Integrity Program, which was approved by the Board of Directors and is in line with Brazil’s anticorruption laws.
 The program is coordinated by the Compliance Superintendence, responsible, among other things, for planning, conceiving, executing, maintaining and assessing the Neoenergia and its subsidiaries Integrity Program, as well as drafting and revising Codes of Conduct, policies and procedures intended to promote and reinforce a culture of integrity based on ethical business principles.

-NEOENERGIA’s Corporate Governance System is inspired by and based on a commitment to ethical principles, transparency and leadership in applying good governance best practices, and is designed to be a framework for action based on principles, effective decision making, and appropriate monitoring of compliance and performance.
+Neoenergia’s Corporate Governance System is inspired by and based on a commitment to ethical principles, transparency and leadership, applying best practices of a good governance.
+It is designed to be a framework for action based on principles, effective decision-making, and appropriate monitoring of compliance and performance.